Sher-Chowdhury/codingbee_docs/categories/kubernetes/15_Affinity/Affinity.md

         component: httpd
     spec:
       affinity:
         podAffinity:                                       # here we set the podaffinity setting
           requiredDuringSchedulingIgnoredDuringExecution:
             - labelSelector:
                 matchLabels:
                   component: mysql_db_server
-              topologyKey: "kubernetes.io/hostname"        # Here we specify an acceptable node key constraint.
+              topologyKey: kubernetes.io/hostname        # This is used to target a single or group of nodes
       containers:
         - name: cntr-httpd
           image: httpd:latest